 Our support is going to be focused on helping centrist parties grow, and viable candidates win – not waste your hard earned money on quixotic losing campaigns and ineffective plans.

 The candidates we highlight and ask you to support, will be the ones who fit similar criteria as you see here.
 Enough time and money has been wasted on losing – it’s long past time we started focusing on winning.

-The Reform Party came well before it’s time, during an era where partisan corruption and divisiveness was less pronounced and candidates run by the major parties were more representative of the American people.
-With an inexperienced candidate touching on centrist themes quite prescient and forward thinking for the time, the Reform Party pulled a loose national centrist party together relatively overnight and shook the boat more than anyone had since Theodore Roosevelt and his Bull Moose Party roughly three generations earlier.
-Currently working to rebuild their national network, we hope to see chapters organize as the three parties above have, and this time during an era far more amenable to what they have been pushing all these years.
+The Reform Party came well before it’s time, during an era where partisan corruption and divisiveness were less pronounced and candidates run by the major parties were more representative of the American people.
+With an inexperienced candidate touching on centrist themes quite prescient and forward thinking for the time, the Reform Party pulled a loose national centrist party together relatively overnight and shook the boat more than anyone had since Theodore Roosevelt and his Bull Moose Party generations earlier.
+Currently working to rebuild their national network, we hope to see chapters organize as the five parties above have, and this time during an era far more amenable to what they have been pushing all these years.

 Modern Whig Party